botpress/docs/docs/advanced/content-type-action.md

 ### Carousel

 A carousel is a series of cards.
-This component can be useful in webshot or display a menu of a restaurant.
-The image element can be and url or a [Data URLs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs)
+This component can be useful in e-commerce chatbot or display a menu of a restaurant.
+The image element can be a url or a [Data URLs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs)

 ![Carousel Image](../assets/advanced/carousel.jpg)

+**`Example`**
 ```
 function action(bp: typeof sdk, event: sdk.IO.IncomingEvent, args: any, { user, temp, session } = event.state) {
   /** Your code starts below */

   /**
-   * Show how to create a Carousel content-type in an action.
+   * Show how to create a Carousel content-type in action.
    * ```
    *   {
    *     type: 'carousel',